sedelmeyer/dotfiles/docs/recover_disk.rst

 Decrypting and mounting your drive
 ----------------------------------

+.. contents:: In this section
+  :local:
+  :backlinks: top

 The first thing you will want to do is remove the drive you are attempting to recover from your machine, place it in an external disk enclosure, and attach it via USB to a working machine.